 The dialogue is stilted, cliché, and not always well written.
 Whenever the characters had to use archaic or owl-specific dialogue, it could occasionally get really shaky.

 It’s too dark and perhaps even too violent for little children, and too rushed, plot-heavy, and stale for older viewers.
-Anyone expecting to see something reminiscent of Pixar, let alone Bluth or Miyazaki, wil be sorely disappointed.
+Anyone expecting to see something reminiscent of Pixar, let alone Don Bluth or Hiyao Miyazaki, wil be sorely disappointed.
 It’s a purely visual experience.
 The game The Order: 1886 taught gamers that damn near perfect graphics aren’t everything.
 Ga’hoole is the film equivalent of that.
 Stellar animation isn’t everything.

 Some of this movie’s detractors criticize it for its lack of faithfulness to its source material.
 But I don’t care.
 Not only am I reviewing the movie rather than the books, but the point of a film adaptation is so the adaptation can stand on its own.
 You shouldn’t have to have read the books to enjoy the movie.
 That’s what made the Harry Potter movies or the Lord of the Rings movies so successful.
-Though changes were made, they made sense in the films’ universe.
+Though changes were made from the books, they made sense in the films’ universe.

 Though I do not think Ga’hoole is a good movie, your children will probably love it.
 Even if the story doesn’t interest them, they still have a visual feast to behold.
 While this is definitely a worthwhile way to shut your kids up for ninety minutes, it still holds a lot of merit, it’s one of the better choices of movies to show your kids, and it’s still a satisfying watch.
 While this movie’s rating will be low, I still have to give it a little respect.

 And best of all, I know I will definitely be showing this to my future children, should I ever actually have any.